-Maps of Puerto Vallarta
+Puerto Vallarta Maps

-Bay of Banderas
+Around the Bay of Banderas

 Barra de Navidad and the Jalisco Coast

 For travelers yearning to follow the path less traveled, the Jalisco Coast may be just the ticket.
-From Puerto Vallarta, it stretches more than 100 miles south, traversing pine-tufted mountains, deserty savanna, lush tropical forest, and seemingly endless pristine golden strands.
+From Puerto Vallarta, it stretches more than 100 miles south, traversing pine-tufted mountains, desert-like savanna, lush tropical forest, and seemingly endless pristine golden strands.

 You are welcome to download and print these maps for non-commercial, non-infringing use, or, if you are an educator or student, for use in the classroom.
 Please take steps to ensure that Avalon Travel’s copyright information remains on any classroom handouts or in any other reasonable Fair Use instance.
-Copyright may be attributed properly with the statements: “© Avalon Travel” or “Copyright Avalon Travel”.
+Copyright may be attributed properly with the statements: “© Avalon Travel” or “Copyright Avalon Travel.”
 For more information about copyright and usage please see our Copyright Policy.